axibase/atsd-use-cases/research/uk-aviation/README.md

 After installing ATSD and scrolling though the list of CAA metrics, create your own example and send it over to us.

-If you require assistance in installing this software or have any questions, please feel free to [contact us](https://axibase.com/feedback/) and we would be happy to help.
+If you require assistance in installing this software or have any questions, feel free to [contact us](https://axibase.com/feedback/) and we would be happy to help.

 ## Appendix: CAA Metric List